Rhacheosaurus

-Rhacheosaurus is an extinct genus of marine crocodyliform belonging to the family Metriorhynchidae.
+Rhacheosaurus is an extinct genus of small marine crocodyliform belonging to the family Metriorhynchidae.
 The genus was established by Christian Erich Hermann von Meyer in 1831 for skeletal remains from the Tithonian (Late Jurassic) of Germany.
-It was a relatively small reptile, measuring between 1.39 and 1.57 m long.
+The holotype consists of a partial posterior skeleton that was subsequently lost.
+A small (1.14 m), complete skeleton with extensive soft-tissue impressions (likely of a juvenile individual) has been referred to the taxon, and has recently served as a basis of comparison for the clade rhacheosaurinae.

 History and classification

 A phylogenetic analysis in 2009 showed that several long-snouted species formerly classified in the related genera Geosaurus, Enaliosuchus, and Metriorhynchus were in fact more closely related to the original specimens of Cricosaurus, and thus were re-classified into this genus.
 This analysis also resurrected the generic name Rhacheosaurus.

 The cladogram below is from an analysis by Mark Young and colleagues in 2020.